Robi (company): Numbering scheme

 N_{1}N_{2}N_{3}N_{4}N_{5}N_{6}N_{7}N_{8} is the subscriber number.

-After the merger with Airtel, Robi owns the 016 number series as well.
+After the merger with Airtel, Robi owns the 016 number series as well, which has been rebranded to cirkle.

 In 2018, when Mobile number portability was introduced, users can port to any operator without changing number.

 Network

 Robi is currently the second largest mobile operator in Bangladesh in terms of total number of mobile towers or BTS.
 As of August 2024, Robi has a total of 18,473 Mobile Network Tower or BTS across the country.
-In 1 September 2025, Robi also launched 5G for the first time in Bangladesh.
+On 1 September 2025, Robi also launched 5G for the first time in Bangladesh.

 Spectrums

-The Robi/Airtel network is also GPRS/EDGE/3G-enabled, with a growing 4G network, allowing internet access within its coverage area. its Total spectrum volume is 124.00 MHz, 104.00 MHz is currently being used by Robi/Airtel, the remaining 20 MHz will be added from June 2025.
+The Robi network is also GPRS/EDGE/4G-enabled, with a growing 5G network, allowing internet access within its coverage area. its Total spectrum volume is 124.00 MHz, 104.00 MHz is currently being used by Robi, the remaining 20 MHz will be added from June 2025.

-Frequencies used on ROBI/AIRTEL Network in Bangladesh:
+Frequencies used on ROBI Network in Bangladesh: